Enroll Now » Enrollment Policies and Process

 Lottery to select new scholars.
 If we have more applications than available seats, scholars are placed on a waitlist.

-Acceptance and wait-listed notices go out to all applicants.
-Families are given 14 business days to confirm enrollment for the upcoming school year.
+All applicants receive acceptance and wait-listed notices.
+Families have 14 business days to confirm enrollment for the upcoming school year.

-Applications continue to be accepted and families placed on a waitlist in the order in which they were received.
+Applications are still accepted, and families are placed on a waitlist in the order they were received.
 Waitlisted applicants will be contacted as seats become available.
 Families who are on the waitlist enroll on a first-come, first-serve basis.

 What is the open lottery process?